HypothesisWorks/hypothesis/README.rst

 for testing like `Quickcheck <http://en.wikipedia.org/wiki/QuickCheck>`_, but in comparison has a distinctly dynamic flavour and a novel approach to data generation.

-Its most direct ancestor is `ScalaCheck <https://github.com/rickynils/scalacheck>`_ from which it acquired its original approach to test case minimization (modern Hypothesis uses a different one) and the concept of stateful testing.

-Hypothesis is not itself a testing framework (though it may grow one).
-It is a library for generating and minimizing data to falsify properties you believe to be true which should be easy to integrate into any testing library you use.
-Development and testing of Hypothesis itself is done with `Pytest <http://pytest.org/>`_ but there is no dependency on it and you should be able to use it just as easily with any other testing library.
+Hypothesis is not itself a testing framework, and should play nicely with your existing one.
+Development and testing of Hypothesis itself is done with `Pytest <http://pytest.org/>`_, but pytest is not a dependency and Hypothesis should work with just about anything.

 If you want to learn more about how to use Hypothesis, comprehensive documentation is `available at readthedocs <http://hypothesis.readthedocs.org/en/master/>`_.